 Methadone:

-Methadone dosing principles for pregnant individuals do not differ from the general adult population, but for some pregnant patients on methadone, the acceleration of maternal metabolism in the course of pregnancy may require an increase in daily dose, particularly in the second or third trimester.
+Methadone dosing principles for pregnant individuals do not differ from the general adult population, but for some pregnant patients on methadone, the acceleration of maternal metabolism during the course of pregnancy may require an increase in daily dose, particularly in the second or third trimester.
 If needed, gradual dose increases can be made by increments of 5 mg to 10 mg.
 Due to increased hepatic metabolism of methadone in pregnancy, split dosing may be considered to prevent withdrawal symptoms.

 Buprenorphine/naloxone: